microsoft/vscode-docs/docs/editor/intellisense.md

 ## Suggestion Priority

-IntelliSense is context aware and will provide you with the best suggestions possible.
-The order and the icon to the left of the word indicate the priority of each suggestion.
+The order and the icon to the left of the word show the IntelliSense suggestion's priority.

 > **Higher suggestion priority = higher order and a more detailed icon**